 Agriculture.
-The use of land for agricultural purposes, including farming, dairying, pasturage agriculture, horticulture, floriculture, viticulture, and animal and poultry husbandry; and related accessory uses for packing, treating, or storing of produce or animal products that are secondary to normal agricultural activities.
+The use of land for agricultural purposes, including farming, dairying, pasturage agriculture, horticulture, floriculture, viticulture, and animal and poultry husbandry; and the necessary related accessory uses for packing, treating, or storing theof produce or animal

-Agriculture, Value-Added Product.
+Agriculture, Value-Added Product or Processing.
 A change in the physical state or form of an agricultural commodity including but not limited to making apples into pie or cider or the production of jam from fruit.